Cole Smith (ice hockey)

-Cole Smith (born October 28, 1995) is an American professional ice hockey left winger for the Nashville Predators of the National Hockey League (NHL).
+Cole Smith (born October 28, 1995) is an American professional ice hockey player who is a left winger for the Chicago Blackhawks of the National Hockey League (NHL).

 Early life

 Smith was born on October 28, 1995, in Brainerd, Minnesota, to Tom and Kris Smith.
 He was born into an athletic family as his mother, father, sister, uncle, and numerous cousins all participated in sports at the college level.
 His father played football at St. Cloud State University and mother ran track at Concordia College-Moorhead.
 His youngest sister Gabbie plays ice hockey for Bemidji State University (BSU) while his middle sister Allyson played soccer for BSU.
 His uncle Sandy also played collegiate hockey and played professionally for Eisbären Berlin in the Deutsche Eishockey Liga.
 In 2009, his mother Kris was inducted into the Concordia College Athletics Department Hall of Fame as she had set program records for indoor and outdoor long jump.
 Numerous members of his family were inducted into the Warrior Athletic Hall of Fame and named Brainerd Athletes of the Year.